 Welcome back to the third post in my series for new moms.
 If you enjoyed my first two posts on things to do before baby arrives and learning to decode baby’s cries, you’ll appreciate today’s topic which is all about baby grooming!

 As I began brainstorming for this post, I started to think long and hard about all the ways I had to care for baby’s delicate skin and body those first few weeks.
 Everything from bathing, nail care and diapering filled my mind.
 There were so many little tips and tricks that I wish I had known.
-Good thing for you, today I’m sharing them :).
+Today I’m sharing everything I’ve learned when it comes to bathing and grooming your newborn baby!

 Umbilical Cord Care